wjohnson1000/ember-guides/source/templates/writing-helpers.md

 });
 ```

-### Named Arguments
+NAMED ARGUMENTS

-Normal arguments are useful for passing data to be transformed into
-helper functions.
-However, because the order in which you pass arguments
-matters, it is usually best not to have helpers take more than one or
-two of them.
+Helper arguments are useful for passing data to be transformed into helper functions.
+However, because the order in which you pass these arguments matters, it is usually best not to have more than one or two of them.

-That said, sometimes you may want to make behavior of helpers
-configurable by the developers that call them from their templates.
-For
-example, let's abandon our Americentric ways and update our
-`format-currency` helper to take an optional configuration for which
-currency symbol to display.
+That said, sometimes you may want to make behavior of helpers configurable by the developers that call them from their templates.
+That’s where named arguments come in.
+For example, what if we want to format foreign currency?
+Let’s update our format-currency helper to take an optional argument for which currency symbol to display.

-Helpers allow you to pass named arguments as a JavaScript
-object that contains the name of the argument along with an associated
-value.
-The order in which named arguments are supplied does not affect
+Named arguments are passed as a JavaScript object that contains the name of the argument along with an associated value.
+The order in which named arguments are supplied does not affect functionality.
-functionality.

-In this example, we can pass a `sign` argument to our `format-currency`
+In this example, we can pass a sign argument to our format-currency helper:
-helper:

 ```handlebars
 {{format-currency 350 sign="£"}}